scott-mcdonald/JsonApiFramework/README.md

 ## Release history

+* v2.5.0
+    * #79 Support data driven approach on how to handle custom built null document or resource links for HATEOAS purposes.
 * v2.4.0
     * #72 Add the standard naming convention to the json:api standard for member names.
     * #71 Add support for pascal case and custom naming conventions.